 Expertise and rankings

 Mayo Clinic cardiologists, cardiovascular surgeons and others have extensive experience and expertise in diagnosing and treating people with all types of heart conditions, including long QT syndrome.
-Mayo doctors evaluate and treat more than 4,000 people with long QT syndrome each year.
+Mayo care providers evaluate and treat more than 4,000 people with long QT syndrome each year.

 Nationally recognized expertise